Key actions to fight plastic pollution

 Taking action to fight plastic pollution

 But our actions extend beyond the materials we use in our packaging.
-To help prevent our packaging from ending up in landfills, we are working to make recycling easier, by supporting infrastructure improvements and encouraging people to contribute to do what they can to tackle plastic pollution.
+To help prevent our packaging from ending up in landfills, we are working to make recycling easier, by supporting infrastructure improvements and encouraging people to do what they can to tackle plastic pollution.

-Collecting as much plastic as we sell
+Towards plastic neutrality: Collecting as much plastic as we sell

-Nestlé teams around the world are working to recover and recycle as much plastic as we use in our packaging, on a 'one tonne in, one tonne out' principle known as “plastic neutrality”.
+In many countries, Nestlé teams up with partners working to recover and recycle as much plastic as we use in our packaging, based on a “one tonne in, one tonne out” principle known as “plastic neutrality”.